goauthentik/authentik/website/integrations/services/vikunja/index.md

 -   `vik.company` is the FQDN of Vikunja.
 -   `authentik.company` is the FQDN of authentik.
--   `Authentik Login` is the name shown on Vikunja set in config.yml, and used for the Redirect URI.
+-   `authentik Login` is the name shown on Vikunja set in config.yml, and used for the Redirect URI.
 If the name set in config.yml has capitalization or spaces like in this example, they will be set to lowercase and no spaces in the callback URL, like `authentiklogin`.

 ### Step 1